 How you define "effective," however, depends on what you're looking for when you exercise.
 Some people prioritize burning calories (aka energy).
 But there are lots of other reasons people exercise, such as improving mental health or increasing strength or mobility—all of which might make one person's go-to workout not as "effective" for the needs of someone else.

 With all of this in mind, both rowing and running can provide an extremely beneficial workout in many different ways.
 Hollis Tuttle is a major rower and runner.
 She is a trainer at CityRow, one of the fastest indoor rowing franchises in the country, with studios in 10 different states.
 She was also a fitness instructor at Mile High Run Club, an indoor running studio in New York City.
 If anyone is equipped to explain the benefits of rowing vs running, it's her.
-Keep reading to see the benefits of each and to decide for yourself which one best meets your fitness goals.
+We also chatted with Caley Crawford, a NASM-certified personal trainer and director of education for Row House.
+In other words, you’re in good hands.
+Keep reading to see the benefits of rowing vs. running and to decide for yourself which one best meets your fitness goals.

 1. It's low-impact